cortex-lab/phy/docs/visualization.md

 ![image](https://user-images.githubusercontent.com/1942359/58953022-96b79000-8795-11e9-9bdd-77523c1c099e.png)

 You can use matplotlib to make quick plots in the IPython view, although it is better to write a custom view properly if you need to reuse it (see the developer section in this documentation).

+## Color schemes

+Each view comes with a set of **color schemes** that attributes a color to each cluster (independently on whether it is selected or not), depending on some of its attributes like its depth, amplitude, firing rate, etc.

+The default color schemes are:

+* blank: uniform color for all clusters
+* random: random color for each cluster
+* cluster_group: good clusters are in green, others are in different levels of gray
+* depth: the cluster color depends on the probe depth
+* firing_rate: the cluster color depends on the firing rate

+A color scheme is defined by:

+* a name,
+* a function `cluster_id => value` that assigns a scalar value to every cluster.
+The value is then transformed into a color via the colormap,
+* a colormap, either the name of one of the builtin colormaps (see below), or a `N*3` array,
+* (optional) categorical, a boolean indicating whether the color map is categorical (one value = one color), or continuous (interpolation)
+* (optional) logarithmic, a boolean indicating wwhether the values used to compute the color map should be logarithmically transformed.

+The builtin colormaps are:

+* blank: uniform gray color
+* default: color of the selected clusters
+* cluster_group: green for good clusters, different levels of gray for the other groups
+* categorical: `glasbey_bw_minc_20_minl_30` (one different color per categorical value)
+* rainbow: `rainbow_bgyr_35_85_c73`
+* linear: `linear_wyor_100_45_c55`
+* diverging: `diverging_linear_bjy_30_90_c45`

+phy uses the [colorcet](https://colorcet.holoviz.org/) library to define the colormaps.
+You can also use it to define other colorcet colormaps, or define brand new colormap arrays.

+You can write a plugin to define your own color schemes.